Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable processes: Introduction

 Stationarity is often a key property in the analysis of dependence structures of time series or more generally stochastic processes.
 Especially stationary Gaussian processes have been extensively studied \cite{doob, dym, lindgren}.
 It is well known that $\alpha$-stable processes, where $\alpha\in(0,2]$ is the so-called index of stability, generalize Gaussian processes \cite{gennady}.
 In particular, symmetric $\alpha$-stable ($S\alpha S$) processes are of interest.
 It is the infinite second moment of $\alpha$-stable distributions (in the case $\alpha<2$) which sets them apart from Gaussian processes ($\alpha=2$), and allows them to be used for example in models of heavy-tailed random phenomena.

 It can be shown that stationary $S\alpha S$ processes fall into one of the following three subclasses -- $S\alpha S$ moving average processes, harmonizable $S\alpha S$ processes and a third class, which consists of processes characterized by a non-singular conservative flow and the corresponding cocycle \cite{rosinski}.
-We will omit further details on this third class here, as our focus lies on the class of harmonizable $S\alpha S$ processes, and refer to \cite{rosinski,gennady2} for the in-depth structural analysis of stationary $S\alpha S$ processes as well as the definitions of ergodic flows and cocycles, respectively.

 The classes of moving averages and harmonizable processes are disjoint when the index of stability $\alpha$ is less then $2$.
 Only in the case $\alpha=2$, i.e. in the Gaussian case, one may find both a moving average representation and a harmonizable representation for the same process \cite[Theorem 6.7.2]{gennady}.

-Between moving average and the harmonizable processes, the latter have attracted little attention from a statistical point of view so far.
-This is mainly due to their non-ergodicity \cite{cambanis1}.
+Cambanis et al \cite{cambanis1} studied ergodic properties of stationary stable processes and proved that contrary to stable moving averages the harmonizable stable processes are non-ergodic .
+As a consequence, the latter has garnered little attention from a statistical point of view, as classical estimation methods that rely on empirical functions are unfeasible for non-ergodic processes.

+To date, mainly the special subclass of harmonizable fractional stable motions, which are a generalization of fractional Brownian motions and belong to the class of stable self-similar processes, has been in the focus of the study of harmonizable stable processes.
+These processes play an important role in probability theory as they appear in connection with limit theorems \cite{lamperti}, as well as in stochastic modeling since the self-similarity and fractal-like behavior are features observable in real world phenomena.
+Structural, probabilistic and sample path properties have been studied in recent works \cite{charfracstable,xiao,basse,bierme} but their statistical inference tools have been missing so far.
+This is mainly due to the aforementioned non-ergodicity of the processes.

+Harmonizable fractional stable motions are characterized solely by their Hurst parameter and the index of stability.
+The underlying stable random measure's control measure is infinite, more precisely it is the Lebesgue measure on $\mathbb{R}$.

+As a first step towards the statistical analysis of harmonizable stable processes with infinite control measure, such as the fractional stable motions, we consider the class of stationary harmonizable stable processes with finite control measure and integrable symmetric spectral density $f$.
+This is motivated by the fact that our case is equivalent to consider a harmonizable stable process with Lebesgue control measure and weighted kernel function $e^{itx}f^{1/\alpha}(x)$.